Shewmaker Genetics

 8. Probiotics.
 It is an oversimplification to say you should never use antibiotics, but the daily promotion of a healthy gastrointestinal track and an active immune system are the real keys to healthy pigeons.

 9. Incubator.
 This is something we didn’t really think we needed, but once we got one, we found we used it nearly everyday.
-Its really nice for when a pair walks off the nest, though we use it mostly for managing our foster eggs.
+Its really nice for when a pair walks off the nest and for race team babies when the parents are off to shipping and the race.
+We also use it for managing our foster eggs.

 10. Breeding Cages and Colored Clothes Pins.
 We started using wire breeding cages (30” deep, 36” wide, 18” tall with a shelf and two nest bowls) very early on.
 At first it was because we didn’t have the money or space for individual “walk in” breeding pens.
 Now we actually prefer them over any other setup.
 When used with breakout pens for the off season, they are a very effective way to manage the breeders.
 In this link we also show how we use colored clothes pins to keep our records current with very little effort.